api3dao/old-api3-docs/docs/next/grp-providers/guides/provider/deprecated/setting-authorizers-orig.md

 <TocHeader />
 <TOC class="table-of-contents" :include-level="[2,3]" />

-We are assuming that you have [configured your Airnode](configuring-airnode.md) (and set `endpointId`s of your endpoints), and [deployed your Airnode](deploying-airnode.md) and received your `providerId` in your receipt file.
+We are assuming that you have [configured your Airnode](configuring-airnode.md) (and set `endpointId`s of your endpoints), and [deployed your Airnode](deploying-airnode.md) and received your `airnodeId` in your receipt file.
-Requesters who know your `providerId` and `endpointId`s should now be able to make requests to your endpoints.
+Requesters who know your `airnodeId` and `endpointId`s should now be able to make requests to your endpoints.
 However, you probably do not want to serve the entire public with your Airnode, but rather
 - Only serve your own client contracts
 - Only serve requesters who have made a subscription payment